zark010/BEng-Quantum-Internet-Thesis/README.md

 # BEng-Quantum-Internet-Thesis

-This paper is a state-of-the-art review of the implementation, challenges, and future opportunities of quantum internet networks.
+In this repository, you can read my undergraduate thesis--a research paper providing a state-of-the-art review of the implementation, challenges, and future opportunities of quantum internet networks.